SolarRepublic/WHIPs/WHIPs/whip-002.md

 Some Apps might be unable to produce a scalable vector graphic if their icon only exists in raster form.
 As a fallback, Wallets may choose to use the highest resolution icon available in the metadata, but this behavior is up to the Wallet vendors and is outside the scope of this specification.

+For images hosted on a different origin, the [`crossorigin`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/crossOrigin) attribute is required to be set (any value is acceptable, but the empty string (`""`) is suggested).
+This ensures that wallets will be able to [draw the cross-origin SVG](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image) to a canvas when rendering it at the desired sizes.

 ## Reasoning